 There are many professional themes comes with cool designs and these functionalities.

-You can consider Genesis or Woo themes, which comes with a frame work and gives more additional benefits.
+You can consider Genesis or Woo themes, which comes with a framework and gives more additional benefits.

 Usage of Images

-Images should be used in the website.
+Images should be used on the website.
 They play an important role in driving the organic traffic through image search.
 However, it should be limited.
 Avoid using more than four images in a page.